JcBernack/meteor-reactive-aggregate/README.md

   - `observeSelector` can be given to improve efficiency.
 This selector is used for observing the collection.
   If none is given any change to the collection will cause the aggregation to be reevaluated.
   - `clientCollection` defaults to `collection._name` but can be overriden to sent the results to a different client-side collection.
+  - `throttleWait` (default: 250) number of millseconds to throttle aggregate calls when a bunch of document changes occur in quick succession.

 ## Quick Example